Ernest Smith: Later military career

 King George VI bestowed the VC on Smith personally at Buckingham Palace.
 Allegedly, Smith was placed in a jail cell in Rome the night before he was to be commended for his actions at Savio, in order to "keep him out of trouble"; for years, Smith would neither confirm nor deny that such a measure was enacted.
 However, in a 2003 interview with MacLeans Magazine's Ken MacQueen, Smith described the event: “I got locked up in Naples.
-They just wanted Smoky to be in the right spot.
+They just wanted Smokey to be in the right spot.
 When I was first locked up, I was thinking, what the hell?
 But then they gave me a couple of beers and I was very happy.”

-Smith was asked what was it like to meet the King?
-“It was kind of astounding.
-I go to Buckingham Palace and I say to the guard, “What am I supposed to do?”
-He says, “You do exactly as I do: take a bow from the hips.”
-I said, “Oh Christ, you think I’m going to do that, you’re crazy.”
+Smith was asked what was it like to meet the King: “It was kind of astounding.
+I go to Buckingham Palace and I say to the guard, 'What am I supposed to do?'
+He says, 'You do exactly as I do: take a bow from the hips.'
+I said, 'Oh Christ, you think I’m going to do that, you’re crazy.'
 I just saluted and that was it.

 I was given the VC and told to put it in my pocket.
 I wasn't allowed to wear it for at least three days so the Canadian newspapers would have it the same time as the British ones.
 So for three days, I'm sitting in a bar in London drinking to beat hell.
-Someone came and said, “Okay, Smoky, you can put on that medal now.”
+Someone came and said, 'Okay, Smokey, you can put on that medal now.'
 So I took it out and put it on my chest, and I never bought another drink that day.”

 After receiving the VC, Smokey Smith was made a "poster boy" for the Canadian War Bonds drive.

 Smith left the service after World War II, but returned in 1950 when he re-enlisted during the Korean War.
 Because of his iconic status, he was not put into combat.
 He retired from service again in 1964, having served for some time in Vancouver as a recruiting sergeant.
-As a result of his extended service, he received the Canadian Forces' Decoration for 12 years of service.
+As a result of his extended tenure, he received the Canadian Forces' Decoration for 12 years of service.

 He was an honorary member of the Royal Military College of Canada, student # S132.